CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Scale symbol size

 Take a few minutes to zoom in and out of the map above.
-What you will notice is that the style modifications we made function at our opening zoom of 11 and smaller, but begin to break down as we zoom in on the map.
+What you will notice is that the style modifications we made function at our opening zoom of `11` and smaller, but begin to break down as we zoom in.

 That's because styling that works well at _one_ zoom level doesn't always work well at _all_ zoom levels.

 Let's say we are satisfied with how a `1` point symbol size looks at our opening zoom of `11`, we can use those two pieces of information as our anchor inside of `scaled`.
 This will keep symbol sizes constant (in real space) through zoom.

-Let's give it a try by adjusting the `width` property:
+Let's give it a try by adding this information to the `width` property:

 ```js
 width: scaled(1,11)
 ```

-Now as we zoom in and out of the map, you'll notice that the `1` point symbol size that we defined, scales:
+In the resulting map, as we zoom in and out, you'll notice that the `1` point symbol size that we defined, scales based on the current zoom level:

 <div class="example-map">
     <iframe